Apocrei/moonlight-4eyes/README.md

   cd moonlight-wrapper
   ./uninstall.sh

-Any desktop or menu shortcuts created while the wrapper was installed may no longer work after you uninstall it.
+Any desktop or menu shortcuts created while the wrapper was installed may no longer work after the wrapper has been uninstalled.
 Simply delete these shortcuts and create new ones as needed.